cirosantilli/mathematics/beauty.md

 Regular polytopes are those with regular facets and vertex figures (the figure you get when you slice off an edge).
 This implies that the faces and the vertexes look alike, and convexity.

-3D regular polyhedrons are super famous, have the name "Platonic solid", and have been known since antiquity.
+3D regular convex polyhedrons are super famous, have the name "Platonic solid", and have been known since antiquity.
 In particular, there are only 5 of them.
+Topological classification is super cool: <https://en.wikipedia.org/wiki/Platonic_solid#Topological_proof>

+There are only 4 non-convex regular polyhedrons: <https://en.wikipedia.org/wiki/Kepler%E2%80%93Poinsot_polyhedron>

 This prompts us to classify and count them in all dimensions.